 Gianyar Market is extremely local.
 It is not in any way similar to the market in Ubud that is primarily focused around selling trinkets and souvenirs to tourists.

-Here, you’ll see live chicken, fish, fresh fruits and veggies, herbs, and spices.
-In the morning, you’ll even see locals picking up their fresh produce for the day.
+Here, you’ll see live chickens, fish, fresh fruits and veggies, herbs, and spices.
+In the morning, you’ll even witness locals picking up their fresh produce for the day.
 While the market primarily offers food, you will also notice a number of stalls selling assorted clothing and kitchen supplies.

 For dessert, market-goers can grab some pisang goreng (fried bananas) or martabak manis, a sweet pancake-like treat.
 These local desserts taste wonderfully delightful and the prices are incredibly modest.